 Townland Indexes Timelines of LDS Registry of Deeds microfilms

-Having spent some time using this resource at the National Archives at Kew, here are my tips on how to navigate the catalogue to get to the film numbers you will need and what to expect when you start reading through them.
+Having spent some time using this resource when it was at the National Archives at Kew and more recently online, here are my tips on how to navigate the catalogue to get to the film numbers you will need and what to expect when you start reading through them.

 What should you look out for in the catalogue?